mo65535/install-on-CN/README.md

 need to be backed up often, so the data directory is a good fit.

-**A final thought on folders:**
+#### Note:
-If you intend to install very large Python packages, you may want to reconsider the location for the Python install.
-You could perform the steps here, altered slightly so that the install goes in a folder like `/data/<YOUR_USERNAME>/programs-big/python` instead.
+* If you intend to install very large Python packages, you may want to reconsider the location for the Python install.
+You could perform the steps in this guide, altered slightly so that the install goes in a folder like `/data/<YOUR_USERNAME>/programs-big/python` instead.